koash/cec/README.md

 ### Default to utf-8

+Specify the file or directory to convert (Default to **utf-8**)

 ```
 $ ./python.sh cec.py [FILE PATH or DIRECTORY]
 ```

+Character encoding information of the read file.

 ```
 [File] data/14KANAGA.CSV	[Detector] {'confidence': 0.2862116573623867, 'encoding': 'SHIFT_JIS'}
 [File] data/a.txt	        [Detector] {'confidence': 1.0, 'encoding': 'ascii'}
 ```

+Converted files are output to result directory.

 ### Specify the output file encoding